raganwald/javascript-spessore/manuscript/markdown/frontmatter/allonge.md

 [js]: https://leanpub.com/javascript-spessore
 [ja]: https://leanpub.com/javascript-allonge

 Even if you know the material, you may want to read JavaScript Allongé to familiarize yourself its approach to functional combinators.
-You can [read it for free online][read].
+You can [read it for free online][read], or review [Caffé Lungo](#lungo) in the appendix.

 [read]: https://leanpub.com/javascript-allonge/read